 - You must register with RONA in order to proceed.
 Follow the directions on the page.
 If you are already registered, login.

 - Once you’re registered, you may be redirected to the Rubbermaid Discount Program page.
 If not, return to the Member tab, scroll down to Member Services and click on Rubbermaid Discount Program.

 - Click on one of the options under Categories at the bottom of the Rubbermaid Discount Program page to begin shopping.

 Connect with AOR by visiting our Facebook page at and clicking on the "like" button and by following us on Twitter.

 Read the Summer 2014 Edition of AOR's Quarterly Newsletter

 AOR's quarterly newsletter features updates about AOR and AOR members.

-Download AOR's spring 2014 quarterly newsletter here.
+Download AOR's summer 2014 quarterly newsletter here.

 Contact us | View site map